 While you’re skipping caffeine, don’t skip exercise.
 Research suggests that physical activity during the day may help your twitching muscles stay a little more inactive while you sleep.
 Whether it’s one intense workout during the day or a lot of walking and other activity throughout the day (which is optimal), exercise may be your key to reducing nighttime twitching.

 Other potentially helpful sleeping techniques include sticking to a regular schedule of bedtime and wake-up time.
 This is just good sleep hygiene.
 If you can stick to a regular seven-nights-a-week routine, you may find that twitching while sleeping and other sleep problems recede.
 Further, a hot bath may help relax your muscles so they don’t twitch.
 And a gentle leg massage is also recommended before bedtime.

 Twitching While Sleeping: Outlook for Resolution

 Twitching while sleeping may seem like a minor issue, particularly if it doesn’t bother you and you don’t feel sleepy during the day.
 But it may keep your bed partner from getting enough sleep.
 And it may be a symptom of other health problems.

-So in the days ahead, try some preventive measures, such as regular exercise and no caffeine, and see how that works.
+So in the days ahead, try some preventive measures, such as regular exercise and no caffeine, and see how they work.
 If the twitching continues, discuss it with your doctor and see whether an overnight sleep study is warranted.
 This conversation may lead to a discussion about other symptoms that may seem minor now, but could be early warning signs of a condition that needs your attention.